msu-cmse-courses/cmse495-FS25/0223-ASSIGNMENT_Outreach.md

 # Evaluation

 This assignment will be graded on good effort attempt to follow directions and complete the project.
 As always instructors will pay close attention to professionalism.
-Points will be taken off for the use of any images that are in violation of copyright, NDA, IP and FIRPA laws.
+Points will be taken off for the use of any content that is in violation of copyright, NDA, IP and FIRPA laws.

 # Post Evaluation